 The best way is to review what you expect to get for your refund.
 If you have already filed your taxes then you know how much you will receive and you can plan based on that number.
 However, if you haven’t filed taxes yet, then if your refunds tend to be pretty consistent, then plan based on last year’s number and then review once your taxes are complete.
 I say this because there were changes to tax law in 2018 which could impact your refund amount.
 Regardless, I encourage you to review your tax withholdings to determine if you are maximizing your paycheck.

 Remember, there is no one size fits all for spending your tax refund.
 The important thing is that you plan in advance for how you will use it.
-Contribute towards your financial priorities, but don’t forget yourself in the process.
+Contribute to your financial priorities, but don’t forget yourself in the process.

 Aisha Taylor is a single mom of twins, personal financial coach, work from home entrepreneur, and #1 Amazon Best Selling Author of the book “5+5 FNPhenomenal Ways to Save $100 This Week Without Killing Your Lifestyle.”
 Aisha has been featured in ESSENCE, Jet Magazine, and Black Enterprise.
 She is also the Founder of FNPhenomenal (Frugal –n- Phenomenal), a movement designed to help single moms create a vision for their lives, craft a financial strategy to support that vision, and show them that phenomenal living is possible.
 It’s time for you to be Financially Phenomenal!